by Victor Sesma

 The museum entrance is free, including Garrigós Wells.

-– June to august August (summer) the museums open: Tuesday – Friday, 10 am to 2 pm and 6 pm to 9 pm.
+– From June to August (summer) the museums are open: Tuesday – Friday, 10 am to 2 pm and 6 pm to 9 pm.
 On Saturday and Sunday from 10 am to 2 pm

 No due to COVID.
 They might be restored at some point in the future.